jansony1/voice_matching_test/README.md

 ### System Workflow

 1. Start: The user initiates the system.
-2. Fetch EC2 Role: The system retrieves the IAM role associated with the EC2 instance.
+2. Fetch EC2 Role: The system retrieves the IAM role associated with the EC2 instance using IMDSv2.
 3. Get Temporary Token: The system obtains a temporary token for AWS service authentication.
 4. Input the System Prompt
 5. Choose Input Method: The user selects one of two input methods: